Cory Thiesse

 Cory Thiesse (née Christensen; born December 1, 1994) is an American curler from Duluth, Minnesota.
-She is currently the defending U.S. champion skip, and represented her country at the 2022 World Women's Curling Championship.
-Christensen was one of the top junior women's curlers in the United States, playing in six national junior championships and winning four of them.
+She currently plays third on Team Tabitha Peterson.
+She is a three-time defending U.S. women's champion, winning titles in 2021, 2023 and 2024.
+Thiesse was one of the top junior women's curlers in the United States, playing in six national junior championships and winning four of them.
 She was the alternate on Nina Roth's 2018 United States Olympic team.

-In 2019 Thiesse and mixed doubles partner John Shuster won the United States Mixed Doubles Championship and earned the bronze medal at the World Mixed Doubles Championship.